ColinSullivan1/nats-testing/terraform/packet/README.md

 This will setup the latency tests described in the higher level terraform [README.md](../readme.md).

-## Setting up and running the test
+## Setting up and running tests

 Once all of the permissions and keys are setup, you can run the test.
 From this directory, run `terraform apply`.

+Next, SSH to the client machine and run tests.
+The `run_tests.sh` runs a series of tests and provides a good starting point.

 ## Variables